jsanti1975on/Mimi-s_Cafe/The_Orchid_Shoppe/raspberrypi/opt/cyber-dash/README.md

 # Cyber-Dash Ecosystem
 **Portfolio Project | Cyber Range | Kiosk-Based Learning Environment**

-This repository documents the design, implementation, and roadmap of a **Windows-based kiosk launcher and multi-dashboard cyber range**, built for cybersecurity education, ethical hacking assessments, and portfolio presentation.
+This repository documents the design, implementation, and roadmap of a **Windows-based kiosk launcher and multi-dashboard cyber range**, built for cybersecurity education, demonstrations, and portfolio presentation.

-The project intentionally blends **modern security tooling** with **legacy Windows domain environments** to simulate real-world enterprise and government infrastructures commonly encountered during penetration tests and final exam assessments.
+The project focuses on:
+- Secure workstation design (POS / kiosk model)
+- Web-based dashboards for lab navigation
+- Offensive & defensive security tooling
+- Virtualization, networking, and PKI
+- Clear separation of **East / West lab environments**

 ---

 ## 🚀 Project Overview

 A **Windows workstation** launches a hardened `.exe` kiosk application that opens a **central HTTP dashboard**.
-From this dashboard, users can navigate to a controlled cyber range containing:
+From this dashboard, users can navigate to various cyber range services such as:

-- Vulnerable legacy systems
+- Vulnerable web applications
-- Modern servers and dashboards
+- IoT dashboards
-- Offensive and defensive tooling
+- DNS sinkhole & monitoring tools
+- Virtual machines (attacker & server)
-- IoT and monitoring environments
+- Cheat sheets and guided learning tools

+The environment is intentionally modular to support:
+- Classroom use
+- Self-paced labs
-- Certificate-based trust boundaries
+- Demonstrations

-This environment is explicitly designed to resemble **ethical hacking final exam assessments**, where legacy systems coexist with newer infrastructure and misconfigurations must be identified, exploited, and documented.
+- YouTube documentation

 ---